anupghosh-git/anupghosh-git/README.md

 - 👋 Hi, I'm Anup Kumar Ghosh

-- 👀 Currently I am working in Integrify as **Data Science and Machine Learning Intern**
+- 👀 Passionate about working with data

-- 🌱 I’m currently learning **Data Science and Machine learning**
+- 🌱 Focusing on Data Engineering and Database development

 <h3 align="left">Connect with me:</h3>